scaleoutsean/awesome-solidfire/README.md

     - SMB (hybrid cloud, read-write):
       - NetApp FlexCache (ONTAP Select 9.8+)
       - [NetApp Global File Cache](https://cloud.netapp.com/global-file-cache) running as edge node in Microsoft Windows VM, with core file service running in public cloud (Cloud Volumes ONTAP or Cloud Volumes Service).
 As indicated, you don't need ONTAP Select on NetApp HCI for this one
-    - S3 - use ONTAP S3; this is recommended for small object stores (container registry, source code, etc.), use something like StorageGRID for large and uncompressible content
+    - S3 - use ONTAP S3; this is recommended for small object stores (container registry, source code, etc.), use something like StorageGRID for large data and pre-compressed content (videos, compressed logs)
 - Example 2: any modern OS with NFS, SMB or S3 service

 ### CLI, API, SDK Resources